ABOUT COSTA RICA

 Costa Rica has one of the oldest democracies in Latin America, having avoided many of the political problems in the region in the 1970s and 1980s.

-Costa Rica has 6% of the planet’s biodiversity, which makes it the country with the greatest biodiversity on the planet per square kilometer of territory.
+Costa Rica has nearly 6% of the planet’s biodiversity, which makes it one of the countries with the greatest biodiversity on the planet per square kilometer of territory.

-Costa Rica is home to more than ten percent of all the species of butterfly in the world.
+Costa Rica is home to more than ten percent of all the species of butterflies in the world.

 Costa Rica has around 615 species of animal per 10,000 square miles.
 By comparison, the U.S. has 104.